dmsft/CleanStrings/README.md

 # CleanStrings

-Train a binary classifier using a simple neural network to distinguish between *clean* and *noisy* strings.
+Train a binary classifier using a simple neural network and a probabilistic one to distinguish between *clean* and *noisy* strings.
 The intention is to cleanup **strings** output for faster triage in malware analysis and forensics.
+Currently, the approach is to use a Multilayer Perceptron (MLP) network with just a handful of layers and a Naive Bayes classifier.
+The text gets fed through both and probability results are averaged before the prediction threshold.

 # Install